 I'm originally from France.
 I did my undergrad at École Polytechnique, then moved to the US (MIT) for my PhD (all the details are in my CV).
 My MSc and PhD theses were both on proof-producing compilers.

 I do a lot of software development.
 Some of it is still pretty popular on SourceForge, though most of my development activity happens on Github these days.
-Over time I've launched or contributed to a bunch of FLOSS projects , including plugins and translations for Rockbox (a free audio player firmware), documentation tools for Coq and F⋆, and Emacs packages for bibliography management, syntax checking, and various research languages (I wrote biblio.el, ESH, company-coq, F⋆-mode, and boogie-friends; I co-maintain Flycheck and Proof-General).
+Over time I've launched or contributed to a bunch of FLOSS projects , including plugins and translations for Rockbox (a free audio player firmware), documentation tools for Coq, Lean and F⋆, and Emacs packages for bibliography management, on-the-fly syntax checking, and various research languages (I wrote biblio.el, ESH, company-coq, F⋆-mode, and boogie-friends; I co-maintain Flycheck and Proof-General).

 For a while, some of my highest-cited writing was from my early-college blog.